kypes/klposter/tasks/tasks.md

 ### Acceptance Criteria

-1. SQLite database file is created and accessible by the backend
+1. SQLite database file is created and accessible by the backend ✅
-2. Drizzle ORM is installed and configured in the project
+2. Drizzle ORM is installed and configured in the project ✅
-3. Database schema for Users and Posts is fully defined and migrated
+3. Database schema for Users and Posts is fully defined and migrated ✅

 ### Technical Notes

 - Write migrations or setup scripts to initialize the database schema
 - Ensure models include fields for Discord authentication, post details, and scheduling

+## APP-003: Mock Database Development

+**Status:** Complete ✅
+**Priority:** High
+**Dependencies:** APP-002

+### Requirements

+- Create a mock database implementation for development environments
+- Implement conditional database loading based on environment variables
+- Create scripts to run the application with mock database

+### Acceptance Criteria

+1. Mock database implementation exists and mimics the real database interface ✅
+2. Application can run without requiring native module compilation ✅
+3. Development scripts work correctly on Windows environments ✅

+### Technical Notes

+- Use JavaScript modules for compatibility
+- Ensure error handling is consistent between real and mock implementations
+- Document the mock database approach in the README

 ---

-## APP-003: Implement User Authentication via Discord OAuth
+## APP-004: Implement User Authentication via Discord OAuth

 **Status:** Not Started
 **Priority:** High